Top 10 Things to Do in Cornwall | One Off Places

 Cornwall gets almost 20 million visitors a year and it’s not hard to see why.
 A stunning coastline, beautiful beaches, visitor attractions galore, fabulous walking trails and cycling opportunities, pretty villages and local pubs - there really is something for all ages and interests in this stunning part of the UK.

 This blog posts highlights 10 of our favourite things to do in Cornwall, so if you’re planning a holiday to the southwest corner of the UK, then have a read and see what takes your fancy.
-We’ve partnered up with a leading online holiday experiences platform so you can easily book activities, tours and attractions for your time in Cornwall.
+Each one comes with our recommendation of where to stay nearby - we have a large collection of holiday cottages and accommodation in Cornwall.
+We’ve also partnered up with a leading online holiday experiences platform so you can easily book activities, tours and attractions for your time in Cornwall.
 Here are our top 10:

 1. Discover the Eden Project